Loloma, Yá’át’ééh, Skugtash, Greetings

 objective of The Partnership for Native American Cancer Prevention is to

 alleviate the unequal burden of cancer among Native Americans of the Southwest

-through the Research, Training, and Outreach programs.
+through the Research, Training, and Outreach Cores.
 NACP programs and

 projects are jointly developed and implemented by NAU, UACC, and the Hopi,

 Navajo, and Tohono O’odham tribal communities.
 The programs are designed to